ghqor25/aws-cdk-custom-secretsmanager-rotation-lambda/README.md

 # Aws Cdk Custom Construct
 Custom aws cdk lambda for aws cdk secretsmanager rotationLambda.

-It's just for rotate secret value, not using databases.
+It's just for rotating secret value with provided generateStringOptions.

 So It skips setSecret, testSecret, only implements createSecret, finishSecret in overall rotating steps.